 If the potting soil feels damp when you test the soil, then:

 - If the potting soil is draining slowly then replace the soil and add some perlite or grit.
-Potting soil can drain slowly if it has been compacted are this pushes the air out of the soil and slows down the rate at which the soil dries.
+Potting soil can drain slowly if it has been compacted as this pushes the air out of the soil and slows down the rate at which the soil dries.
 Adding grit or perlite improves the soil’s structure and creates more favorable drainage conditions to mitigate the risk of root rot.
 Approximately 80% potting soil to 20% perlite creates a good balance between moisture retention and drainage.

-- Ensure the peace lily is planted in a pot with drainage hole in the base and empty any saucers and trays underneath the pot of excess water, regularly.
+- Ensure the peace lily is planted in a pot with a drainage hole in the base and empty any saucers and trays underneath the pot of excess water, regularly.
 Good drainage is imperative to avoid the leaves turning yellow and droopy.

-If you replace the the potting soil, then take a look at the roots.
+If you replace the potting soil, then take a look at the roots.
 If the roots and white and feel firm, then the roots are still healthy and the peace lily is more likely to make a recovery once you have scaled back the watering and improved the drainage.